compsci-suny-newpaltz/TR-TA-CompSci-Handbook/5 Resources/Quick FAQs.md

 # Frequently Asked Questions (FAQ)

-This FAQ answers common questions you may have as a TA.
+This FAQ answers common questions you may have as a TA/TR.
 If you don’t see your question here, reach out to the Graduate Coordinator.

 ---
 ## Time Sheets